 The Apple Blossom is St. Joseph's most popular parade.
 How do we know?

+Bottom line, this is your award.
+You're the ones who make the parade what it is -- St. Joseph's own rite of spring.
+We just come along for the ride.
 The Apple Blossom staff and volunteers are proud to continue to serve you, the citizens of Greater St. Joseph, and to do all we can to keep this St. Joseph's best and your favorite parade.

 Click on links at the right for pages covering both the pageants and parade, entry forms for both, and photos and information about previous Apple Blossom festivals.

-Apple Blossom Parade and Festival, Inc. Copyright 2014.
+Apple Blossom Parade and Festival, Inc. Copyright 2017.
 All rights

 Site designed and maintained by Pony Express Publishing.